Counters

 We can think of the clock as a square wave, where the value alternates between HIGH and LOW.

-In module 2, you will look at different types of clocks, such as crystal oscillators, that allow for consistent square waves at a constant rate.
 For now, we want to control when our display increments, so our goal is just to make transitions occur between LOW and HIGH on the clock pin.
 We will do this with a button!

 Button